Kapesteon/KRDS/projet/README.md

 - 2 - Once docker is intalled, in a terminal, use `cd` to go to the docker folder of this project

+- 3 - Make sure the docker service is up and running

+      sudo systemctl start docker.service

-- 3 - Use the the following command to build the docker image and push to the local registry \
+- 4 - Use the the following command to build the docker image and push to the local registry \

         ./build_docker_image.sh